MySQL Enterprise Monitor is available as part of the MySQL Enterprise subscription, learn more at http://www.mysql.com/products/.

 Threads: Displays information about the two dedicated replication threads that run on the slave server.
 Both threads must be running for the slave to work properly.
 IO reports the status of the slave I/O thread.
 SQL reports the status of the slave SQL thread.

-column is blank if a server is a master.
-Typically, you try to
+This column is blank if a server is a master.
+Typically, you

 Binary Logs: Displays information about the binary log file.
 Current File shows the binary log file name.
 Position shows the current position in the binary log file.